kane9530/kane9530_old/_posts/2021-01-04-longest-substring-k-distinct.md

 ## Strategy

-1. Expansion phase - incrementing `end_pointer`
+Expansion phase - incrementing `end_pointer`

 With `start_pointer` and `end_pointer` initialised at the first character of `S`, the sliding window is expanded until we meet the condition *k = K*.
 This expansion is carried out by an outer for loop which increments the index of `end_pointer`, thus dragging it rightwards whilst the `start_pointer` is held in place.
-Once the condition is exceeded (*k = K+1*), we enter the conditional contraction phase.
+Once the condition is exceeded (*k = K+1*), we enter the shrinkage phase.

-2. Shrinkage phase - incrementing `start_pointer`
+Shrinkage phase - incrementing `start_pointer`

 In this phase, the sliding window is shrinked until we meet the condition *k = K*.
 This shrinkage is carried out by an inner *while loop* which increments the index of `start_pointer` thus dragging it rightwards.
 Once the condition is again reached (*k = K*), we return to the greedy expansion phase, with `start_pointer` at the newly incremented index position.